AlexisBouvard/AlexisBouvard/README.md

 - 👋 Hi, I’m @AlexisBouvard
-- 👀 I’m interested in IT, sports, and food :P
+- 👀 I’m interested in IT, sports, and food 🍕🍔
 - 🌱 I’m currently learning Angular
 - 📫 How to reach me : bouvardalexis@gmail.com